 Google Shopping Ad

-Essentially, with Shopping Ads, you get full control over your ads and can tailor your campaign to meet your business goals.
-However, for beginners and business owners who are managing their ads in-house, it can be incredibly difficult to manage.
+With Shopping Ads, you get complete control over your ads and can tailor your campaign to meet your business goals.
+However, for beginners and business owners who are managing their ads in-house, it can be tough to manage.

 Google Smart Shopping

 Google Smart Shopping is the most convenient method of implementing ad campaigns.
 It is beginner-friendly and can provide quick results.
-However, you will sacrifice the control you get with Google Shopping Ads, which can leave some business owners feeling frustrated.
+However, you will sacrifice the control you get with Google Shopping Ads, which can frustrate some business owners.

 So which is better: Smart Shopping or Shopping Ads?

-Both have their uses and, depending on your campaign, either can be useful.
-At the end of the day, it comes down to two major factors: time and control.
+Both have their uses, and depending on your campaign, either can be helpful.
+At the end of the day, it comes down to two primary factors: time and control.
 If you want to run ads but don’t have the time to manage your campaign, Smart Shopping can be a lifesaver.
-This is great for those who are newer to digital marketing and small businesses.
+This is great for those newer to digital marketing and small businesses.

-On the other hand, if you want to take full control of your ad campaign, determine your cost per click and target specific audiences or locations, traditional Shopping Ads are probably more your style.
-You’ll need the knowledge and experience to manually manage your campaign – or find someone who does.
+On the other hand, if you want to take complete control of your ad campaign, determine your cost per click, and target specific audiences or locations, traditional Shopping Ads are probably more your style.
+You’ll need the knowledge and experience to manage your campaign – or find someone who does it manually.

 Of course, it doesn’t have to be an either-or situation.
 You might want to incorporate both into your strategy.
-High-priority or time-sensitive ad campaigns may benefit from a little extra attention, whereas it might be a good idea to automate the process and leverage Google’s network for other products.
-You could also start out with a manual campaign and later transition to an automated one once you’ve optimised it and worked out all the kinks.
+High-priority or time-sensitive ad campaigns may benefit from a little extra attention.
+In contrast, automating the process and leveraging Google’s network for other products might be a good idea.
+You could also start with a manual campaign and later transition to an automated one once you’ve optimized it and worked out all the kinks.

 It is important to note that Smart Shopping campaigns will override Shopping Ad campaigns for the same product or product group.
-Make sure to plan and test your campaigns carefully to ensure you aren’t doubling up and wasting your ad spend.
+Plan and test your campaigns carefully to ensure you aren’t doubling up and wasting your ad spend.

 If you want full control of your Google Shopping Ads but don’t have the time or expertise, hiring an expert digital marketer can be a good solution.
-The team at Search Marketing Group regularly work with businesses across Australia to maximise their ROAS and achieve their business goals.
+The team at Search Marketing Group® regularly works with businesses across Australia to maximize their ROAS and achieve their business goals.